duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/payments.md

 ## What payment methods are accepted for Privacy Pro?

 If you purchase Privacy Pro from our website, or from a DuckDuckGo browser downloaded from our website, we use Stripe as a payment processor.
 You can use a prepaid credit card to enhance your privacy when subscribing via Stripe, but only U.S. credit cards are accepted, as Privacy Pro is only available to U.S. residents.
+We do not store your payment info, and it cannot be tied to your activity within DuckDuckGo, like search or browsing.

 If you purchase Privacy Pro from a DuckDuckGo browser downloaded from the Google Play Store or App Store, they handle the payments directly — accepting any payment method associated with your app store account.
 Their respective privacy policies and terms of service apply to payment processing.

-## How do I manage my subscription, edit my payment method, or cancel it?
+## How do I manage, upgrade, or cancel my subscription, or edit my payment method?

 Where you can manage or change your subscription or payment method depends on the platform on which you subscribe: